terrencepreilly/darglint/README.md

 *darglint* is called from, or from a parent directory of that working directory.

-Currently, the configuration file only allows us to ignore errors.
+Currently, the configuration file only allows us to ignore errors and specify message templates.
 For example, if we would like to ignore `ExcessRaiseError`s (because we know that an underlying function will raise an exception), then we would add its error code to a file named *.darglint*:

 ```
 [darglint]